radiradev/flowmatching-bdt/README.md

 The original implementation is available in [forest-diffusion](https://github.com/SamsungSAILMontreal/ForestDiffusion).
 Another implementation is available in the [`torchcfm`](https://github.com/atong01/conditional-flow-matching/tree/main/examples/tabular) library.

-Unlike the implemenation in the `forest-diffusion`, we simplify the implemenatation by utilising `XGBoost`'s ability to predict multiple regression outputs.
+Unlike the implementation in `forest-diffusion`, we simplify the implemenatation by utilising `XGBoost`'s ability to predict multiple regression outputs.

 ## Installation
 ```bash